Looking Back at How Our 2014 Predictions Turned Out

 To read more about this study: Ancient Creepy-Crawlies Resurrected.

-In addition, thanks to the beautifully preserved arthropod specimens that form part of the Chengjiang Biota (China), scientists were able to gain insights into the development of invertebrate nervous systems.
+Thanks to the beautifully preserved arthropod specimens that form part of the Chengjiang Biota (China), scientists were able to gain insights into the development of invertebrate nervous systems.
 There was even a paper published all about the brain of a Cambrian super-predator.

 Research into Understanding Anomalocarids (Lyrarapax)